jmjoly/cloudadmin/README.md

-cloudadmin
+CloudAdmin
 ==========

-Cloud Administration Software

-Cloudadmin is a draft implementation of a cloud management webservice, written in Django.
+CloudAdmin is a draft implementation of a cloud management webservice, written in Django.

 **Prerequisites:**